-- Zinc.
+Zinc.
 Zinc is a popular metal type for uniquely designed roofs because of its malleability.
 Its natural qualities enable it to weather well, and it doesn’t require factory coatings to protect against corrosion.
 Many pros say it does not fade, crack or chip.
 The cost of zinc materials is comparable to copper or stainless steel.
 The perks of a zinc roof—once you bypass the initial investment—are little to no maintenance and a long-lasting roof.

 On average, metal roofing systems range from $1–$4 per square foot, according to the Metal Roof Network.
 But roofing requires more than just the metal panels or shingles.
-Most roof installations require insulation, roofing felt, underlayment, caulking, sealant, screws, nails and all the necessary roofing tools.
+Metal roofing materials also include insulation, roofing felt, underlayment, caulking, sealant, screws, nails and all the necessary roofing tools.
 For example, some types of metal roofs require premier screws, which are threaded to hold the metal roofing safely to the decking.
 If the roof is made with R panel roofing, it will require screws that start at 25 cents each.
 If a job needs 3,000 screws to secure the metal roof, that’s $750 in screws alone, but it’s worth the investment.
 Nails move and contract over time with the weather and eventually come loose.
 Screws keep a roof more safely secured.
 Also installation of an R panel or Tuff-rib metal roof requires neoprene washers.
 These visibly seamed metal roofs need neoprene or rubber washers because they won’t deteriorate with weather.
 The roofer’s contract should spell out the type of screws and washers to be used.
 Be sure to check on this to avoid the effects of lower-end materials—which could shorten a roof’s lifespan.

 Durable.
 Metal roofs are tough.
 Aluminum, steel, copper and other metals can stand up to the elements in a way that wood shingles or tile cannot.
 FEMA advises that when properly installed, metal roofing systems can stand hurricane strength winds of up to 90 miles per hour.
 A metal roof should survive most severe weather, including rain, wind, extreme heat and snow, when the correct techniques are used during installation.